frek666/Brutalism/README.md

 ## **Conclusion**
 Brutalism is more than just a style—it’s a philosophy that prioritizes function over aesthetics.
 In the digital age, it has become a form of rebellion against over-polished design.
 If you value honesty in visual language, brutalism can be a powerful tool for self-expression.

-**What do you think?** Do you like brutalism, or does it feel too harsh?